HomeDry Eye TreatmentIPL Treatment

 Serious Events

-adverse events reported in any published study
+adverse events reported in any published study.

-THE KEY STUDIES
+THE KEY STUDIES INVOLVING IPL

 Research we rely on

-Craig, Chen & Turnbull (2015) — The first properly controlled trial using the E-Eye device (the same device we use).
-Twenty-eight patients, double-masked, placebo-controlled.
-Found 82% improved in tear film oil quality and 86% showed symptom improvement.
+The first properly controlled trial using the E-Eye device — the same device we use.
+Twenty-eight patients, double-masked and placebo-controlled.
+Demonstrated significant improvements in both tear film oil quality and patient-reported symptoms.

-Toyos et al. (2022) — The multi-centre, sham-controlled RCT that supported FDA approval.
+The multi-centre, sham-controlled RCT that supported FDA approval.
 Significant improvement in tear stability, gland function, and expressible glands.
 Authors declared conflicts with Lumenis — common in device research, but worth knowing.

-What you need to know: The research is strong — but it's not a guarantee.
+The research is strong — but it's not a guarantee.
 Every patient is different, and your results will depend on factors like how long you've had dry eye, how much gland function is still intact, and how your body responds to treatment.
 The evidence certainty is rated as moderate (not high) by systematic reviewers.
 Benefits typically require maintenance every 6–12 months.
 And patients with severe gland atrophy are less likely to respond well.
 That's why we encourage assessment sooner rather than later.

-TREATMENT COMPARISON
+DRY EYE TREATMENT COMPARISON

 How IPL compares to other options